 Nursing, Medical, Technology, International Students, Athletes and some other majors are required to have additional medical information.

 Class absence due to illness must be documented by Health Services at the time of illness/injury.
 Absence from class longer than two days will not be covered by Health Services unless documented by a physician.

-The Ohio Revised Code (ORC) Section 1713.55 states that beginning with the academic year that commences on or after July 1, 2005, an institution of higher education shall not permit a student to reside in on-campus housing unless the student (or parent if the student is younger than 18 years or age) discloses whether he/she ha been vaccinated against hepatitis B and meningitis.
+The Ohio Revised Code (ORC) Section 1713.55 states that beginning with the academic year that commences on or after July 1, 2005, an institution of higher education shall not permit a student to reside in on-campus housing unless the student (or parent if the student is younger than 18 years or age) discloses whether he/she has been vaccinated against hepatitis B and meningitis.
 We are also requesting information concerning the MMR (Measles, mumps, and rubella) vaccine due to the recent outbreak of measles in the United States.
-By submission of the completed “vaccination Status” form, you will being compliance of the requirements set forth.
+By submission of the completed “vaccination status” form, you will being compliance of the requirements set forth.